BTAMod/ancient-logistics/README.md

 This powered block is capable of sorting all chests directly above it.
 They can be placed next to each other, and will sort all chests in the network.
 It is crafted using 4 gearboxes, 4 clay, and one chest.
 Chests are sorted based on distance to the gearbox.

-It has been tested and does work with a variety of modded chests, including iron chests.
+This works with double chests and a variety of modded chests, notably including all chests from the iron chests mod.